Dominic Smith Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in the league.
+- The Rangers pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.

-- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.97).
+- The Rangers have a 3.95 team ERA that ranks 10th across all MLB pitching staffs.

-- Rangers pitchers combine to give up the sixth-fewest home runs in baseball (90 total, one per game).
+- Rangers pitchers combine to surrender 92 home runs (one per game), the eighth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.